Skip to main content

 Feature existence is generated world state.
 Discovery state controls what the player sees.

-A Location can contain several Features, but most Locations should contain no explicit notable Feature.
-Do not model a Location as "one thing".
-The Location is the land unit; Features are notable contents, signs, or facts inside it.
+A Territory can contain several Features, but most Territories should contain no explicit notable Feature.
+Do not model a Territory as "one thing".
+The Territory is the land unit; Features are notable contents, signs, or facts inside it.

-Sites are first-class places inside the Location once content becomes discovered, enterable, exploitable, or developed.
-Threat is danger, pressure, or hostile presence attached to a Location, Feature, or Site; it is not a second place ontology.
+Sites are first-class places inside the Territory once content becomes discovered, enterable, exploitable, or developed.
+Threat is danger, pressure, or hostile presence attached to a Territory, Feature, or Site; it is not a second place ontology.

 -> Feature template eligibility